The City That Rides

 Rail cars were a local specialty.
 Pullman Palace Car Company was the largest as well as the most famous of these manufacturers, and, as the Pullman-Standard Car Manufacturing Company, remained so for decades.
 The Pullman plant at peak production employed 12,000; the strike of Pullman workers in summer of 1894 was able to paralyze the nation’s rail system because sympathizing workers across the country refused to handle trains pulling Pullman cars—and that meant most of them.

-Other major firms included the Eagle Works, the American Car Company, and the Union Car Works, many of which specialized, as Pullman did, in specialty cars, in these cases refrigerator cars, hoppers, or tankers.
-The GM Electric-Motor Division had giant plant in McCook that for a time employed 11,000 making locomotives, but the (temporary) decline in railroading and international competition meant that production of the big machines was halted in Chicagoland in the 1990s.
-Chicago remains a center of railroad supply, but local firms serve a vastly smaller industry.
+Other major firms included the Eagle Works, the American Car Company, and the Union Car Works, many of which specialized, as Pullman did, in specialty cars such as refrigerator cars, hoppers, or tankers.
+The GM Electric-Motor Division ran a giant plant in McCook that for a time employed 11,000 making locomotives.
+While what proved to be a temporary decline in railroading and international competition meant that production of the big machines was halted in Chicagoland in the 1990s, Chicago remains a center of railroad supply, although local firms serve a vastly smaller industry.

 In a sense, Chicago’s best rail museum is the city itself.
 Move through the city and one sees remnants of the railroad era everywhere—and not only in the obvious artifacts such as bridges and switching yards.
 The main-line railroads shaped mid-to-latter 19th Chicago the way that the automobile shaped, say, Schaumburg in the mid-to-latter 20th, giving the city a physical form particular to the era.
 The massive infrastructure of rails and yards and bridges were, in important ways, Chicago‘s landscape.
 Historian Carl Condit: “In no city of the world has the railroad played a more pervasive role, extended its sheer physical presence to a greater magnitude, offered more possibilities for economic growth, or created more serious and refractory problems than in Chicago.”

-The railroads’ presence downtown gave the city the shape familiar today.
-Tracks appropriated vast swaths of the most useful real estate in the city; one of the reasons businesses are concentrated in the Loop was that expansion to the south was blocked by a maze of tracks and—an even more daunting a barrier—a maze of deeds and leases.
+The railroads’ tracks appropriated vast swaths of the most useful real estate in the city; one of the reasons businesses are concentrated in the Loop was that expansion to the south was blocked by a maze of tracks and—an even more daunting a barrier—a maze of deeds and leases.
 The result was to make land scarce and thus dear, which had multiple consequences in turn.
 Land costs accelerated the pressure to build up rather than out, a pressure measurable in the ever-growing height of early Chicago skyscrapers.
-Since firms that could not expand upwards could no longer build downtown, businesses as early as the 1850s began heading to the city’s periphery—thus did the railroads abet both extreme centralization and dispersal.
+Since firms that could not expand upwards could no longer build downtown, businesses as early as the 1850s began heading to the city’s periphery; thus did the railroads abet both extreme centralization and dispersal.

 The glamour trains running between U.S. big cities may be gone, but the more mundane business of moving people between Chicago and its suburbs, and from suburb to suburb within Chicagoland, keeps hundreds of trains a day running.
 And because the City of Chicago had banned railroads from what became the Loop, passenger rail stations thus had to be built on edges of downtown, which created the need for public carriers to ferry passengers to and from Loop hotels or other stations.
 Young says that transferring intercity riders was the market that spurred development of mass transit.

 Those debut trains ran empty—not, as it happened, a trustworthy portent of the future of either Hyde Park or of commuter railroading.
-The IC offered discounted, or commuted, fares for regular riders that matched the low fare charged by Chicago’s slower omnibuses for the same trip, and ridership boomed.
+The IC responded by offering discounted, or commuted, fares for regular riders that matched the low fare charged by Chicago’s slower omnibuses for the same trip.
+Ridership boomed.
 As the commuter rail helped the suburb grow, so the suburb helped the commuter line grow.
 Within two years the IC began adding new stops, at Woodlawn and Kenwood, and by 1893 the line’s regular suburban service was ferrying more than 11 million riders a year to and from the city.
 At its peak in 1929, IC commuter service carried 35 million riders.
 Until the early 1960s, when white flight began to vitiate the area, the IC ran trains to Hyde Park, South Shore, and South Chicago every ten minutes, all day, Monday through Saturday.